-Are you on the receiving end of our weekly AC Silver flyer and wonder why people would need more than one mustard pot?
+Are you on the receiving end of our weekly AC Silver flyer and wonder why people would need more than one silver mustard pot?

 At the beginning of my silverware adventure I would question this need and Mr Campbell would proceed to explain that there are collectors who want to expand their range with interesting, new and occasionally rare pieces.
 Due to their compact size and smaller amount of silver mustard pots are ideal to store and/or display, and easier on the wallet too.